 Council's Activity Management Plans include the programme of work that TDC would ideally like to complete to achieve desired levels of service.
 TDC recognises that there are challenges to the full delivery of this programme so its financial forecasts are based on delivering 90% of the total programme.
-As shown by the Capital Works Programme by Type graph on page 107, a large portion of Council's spend is on improving the levels of service.
-This enables existing levels of service to be maintained through ongoing re-prioritisation and re-phasing of the capital programme.
+As shown in the graph on page 17, a large portion of Council's spend is on improving the levels of service.
+This enables existing levels of service to be maintained through ongoing reprioritisation and re-phasing of the capital programme.